BWeng20/jSVG/README.md

 to see how they look at buttons.

 ### Supported features

 As said this is a lightweight SVG renderer, designed for High-Res icons.

-Most complex stuff may not work. "css" is supported to some degree. "markers" or the complex filters are not supported.<br>
+Most complex stuff may not work. "css" is supported to some degree. "markers" or the complex filters are not supported.

+#### Filters

 Usages of pixel-based filters are in any case a bad idea, because they are silly expensive to compute.
 The very basic filters as "Offset", "Blur" and "Merge" are implemented (somehow) but please don't use them.
 Safe your computing power and the planet.